Raibo/cinemapi/README.md

 }

 current_user/
-GET
+GET.
   user info of the caller

 user/\[id/\]
-GET
+GET.
   user info of all or specified user

 hall/\[id/\]
-GET
+GET.
   cinema halls info

 movie/\[id/\]
-GET, POST, PATCH, PUT, DELETE
-  get, set, modify or delete info about movies
+GET, POST, PATCH, PUT, DELETE. get, set, modify or delete info about movies

 session/\[id/\]
-GET, POST, PATCH, PUT, DELETE
-  get, set, modify or delete info about movie sessions
+GET, POST, PATCH, PUT, DELETE. get, set, modify or delete info about movie sessions

 ticket/\[id/\]
-GET, DELETE
+GET, DELETE.
   get all tickets for current user, both booked and paid.
 If user is staff, includes tickets for all users

 book/
-POST
+POST.
   creates a ticket for specified session and seat with status "booked" body example:
 {